 Confucius is said to have met Zisang Bozi by chance while walking around the countryside and appears to have been quite taken by his easygoing ways.
-This would fit with the overriding message of Chapter 2 of Book 6, the only passage in which Zisang is mentioned in the Analects, though of course it doesn’t mean that this theory is correct.
+This would fit with the overriding message of 6.2, the only passage in which Zisang is mentioned in the Analects, though of course it doesn’t mean that this theory is correct.

 Some scholars even believe that Zisang may have been the Sang Hu featured in a line of the famous verse “Crossing the River” by the great poet Qu Yuan (屈原) [340 – 270 BCE]: “Sang Hu is wandering about naked.”
 I doubt that Confucius would have been quite so taken by him if this story is true.